awsdocs/aws-iot-docs/developerguide/using-laptop-as-device.md

    ```
    python -V
    ```
+**Note**
+If this command gives an error: `Python was not found`, it might be because your operating system calls the Python v3\.x executable as `Python3`\.
+In that case, replace all instances of `python` with `python3` and continue the remainder of this tutorial\.

    If the command displays the Python version, Python is already installed\.
 This tutorial requires Python v3\.5 or later\.
-   On some operating system distributions, the Python v3.x executable is called `python3`\.
-If this is the case for you, then replace all occurrences of `python` with `python3` in the remainder of this tutorial\.

 1. If Python is installed, you can skip the rest of the steps in this section\.
 If not, continue\.